stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/UIKitBackend.md

 ## Overview

-`UIKitBackend` is the default backend on iOS and tvOS, supports most current SwiftCrossUI features, and targets iOS/tvOS 13+.
+`UIKitBackend` is the default backend on iOS and tvOS, supports most current SwiftCrossUI features on iOS at least, and targets iOS/tvOS 13+.
 It doesn't have any system dependencies other than a few system frameworks included on all iOS/tvOS devices.

 ## Usage